 Skin cancer is the most common cancer in the United States, affecting one in five Americans.
-In fact, it is estimated that more than 8,500 people are diagnosed with skin cancer every day, and one person dies of melanoma, the deadliest form of skin cancer, every hour.
+In fact, it is estimated that more than 9,500 people are diagnosed with skin cancer every day.

 Dermatologist Elizabeth Spiers, MD answers some important questions about what you should be doing to prevent and detect skin cancer.

 I go to the dentist at least once a year to get my teeth cleaned.
 Should I also be seeing a dermatologist once a year to be checked for skin cancer?

 The Skin Cancer Foundation suggests an annual skin exam by a professional for adults since most skin cancer is curable if caught in an early stage.
 If there is a family history of melanoma, children should begin screening around puberty or age 10.
 If there is a concern about a mole or the child has atypical moles then the child should be seen no matter their age.
 Often the pediatrician or family doctor will suggest a dermatology visit if they note something of concern.

 Are babies and kids under 18 too young to get skin cancer?